BernhardBaumrock/FieldtypeRockGrid/coldefs/readme.md

+# Attention: The concept of "colDefPlugins" is deprecated

+I switched to a function-based concept and will update the docs as soon as possible.

 # Column Definitions Plugins

 For some column types like dates or currencies you need to define multiple aspects.
 For numbers for example you need to make sure the value is a number (not a string) and you need to set the proper filter for that column.
 All those things can be placed in a coldef-plugin and then be reused across your grids or projects.